Astana - When to Visit

 Footwear

-Comfortable walking shoes or sneakers; sandals for casual wear
+Comfortable walking shoes for city exploration

 Accessories